barry-ran/QtScrcpy/README.md

 Here is the instruction of adding new customized mapping files.

 - Write a customized script and put it in the `keymap` directory
-- Select the script you need.
-Check the `custom map` option before starting the service
+- Click `refresh script` to check whether it can be found
-- Connect your phone and enter the game scene
+- Connect your phone, start service and click `apply`
-- Press the ~ key (left side of the number key 1) to switch to the mapping mode (It can be changed in the script as `switchkey`)
+- Start the game and press `~` key (left side of the number key 1) to switch to the mapping mode (It can be changed in the script as `switchkey`)
 - Press the ~ key again to switch back to normal mode
 - (For PUBG and similar games) If you want to drive cars with WASD, you need to check the `single rocker mode` in the game setting.

 ## Thanks

-QtScrcpy is based on [Genymobile's](https://github.com/Genymobile) [scrcpy](https://github.com/Genymobile/scrcpy) project and is very grateful to them.
+QtScrcpy is based on [Genymobile's](https://github.com/Genymobile) [scrcpy](https://github.com/Genymobile/scrcpy) project.
+Thanks

 The difference between QtScrcpy and the original scrcpy is as follows: